tomsWebConsulting/twcsl/README.md

 To find an effect browse the repository.
 Each effect has it's own version number, code, read me, and etc.

+---

 **The rest of this document covers twcsl**.

 # twcsl

-Is a Javascript library of common properties and methods useful for building higher level effects in Squarespace sites.
+twcsl is a Javascript library of common properties and methods useful for building higher level effects in Squarespace sites.

-### Version 0.1d0
+### Version 0.1d1

 ## Quick Install